syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 Gets / sets value indicating whether Context Choice items should be filtered while typing</td></tr>
 </table>

-FilterAutoCompleteItems property when set to True, filters the item in the AutoComplete Context Choice, and the filtered item alone will be visible.
-When set to False, all the items will be visible, and the selection will be navigated to the item.
+FilterAutoCompleteItems property when set to `true`, filters the item in the AutoComplete Context Choice, and the filtered item alone will be visible.
+When set to `false`, all the items will be visible, and the selection will be navigated to the item.

 ![](Intellisense-images/Intellisense_img2.png)

-**Showing / Hiding ContextChoice pop-up**
+**Showing or hiding ContextChoice pop-up**

 You can also programmatically show / hide the Context Choice pop-up by calling the `ShowContextChoice` and `CloseContextChoice` methods.